Wednesday, July 11, 2018

 This website is still under construction and new content will be added regularly as the project progresses.

-When complete, this page will be your gateway to accessing the ancient documentation concerning the imperial properties during the High Roman Empire.
-Texts (literary, epigraphic and papyrological), historical commentaries, bibliographical references and a prosopographical index will be organized in a modern digital database, named Atlas patrimonii.
-Thanks to this new tool, it will be possible to renew our understanding of the economic and social role of the imperial properties at local and global level, and to ultimately show to what extent the patrimonium Caesaris was one of the pillars of the imperial regime founded by Augustus.
+We are glad to announce that the first phase of the project is complete!
+This website serves now as gateway to accessing ancient documentation concerning the imperial properties during the High Roman Empire.
+The Atlas Patrimonii Caesaris contains thousands of texts (literary, epigraphic and papyrological), commentaries, bibliographical references and a prosopographical index of all persons related to the patrimonium Caesaris (imperial slaves, freedmen, equestrian administrators, contractors).
+We hope that this new tool will help to renew our understanding of the economic and social role of the imperial properties at local and global level, and to ultimately show to what extent the patrimonium Caesaris was one of the pillars of the imperial regime founded by Augustus.

-A series of six workshops will take place between October 2017 and March 2019 and will provide the occasion to reconsider some key methodological issues and the most important documents, like the inscription of the Bagradas Valley (Africa proconsularis) or the statute of the mines of Vipasca (Lusitania). in 2019, An international conference will be devoted to the role of the imperial properties as a structuring factor of the Roman economy.
-A second conference, to be held in 2020, will be dedicated to the concept of patrimonialism as a tool for approaching empires in different times and places.
+A series of five thematic workshops have been take place between October 2017 and March 2019 and have provided the occasion to reconsider some key methodological issues and the most important documents, like the inscription of the Bagradas Valley (Africa proconsularis) or the statute of the mines of Vipasca (Lusitania).
+Future events are announced in the News section, where you can also fund the programme of the various workshops.

 No comments: